nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/download_accessAWS.md

     * Copy and paste the command into your terminal window.

 !!!
 Tip
-    If you see this message after running the ssh command:
+    You will see this message when running the ssh command for the first time:

     The authenticity of host 'ecc2-???-???-???-???.compute-1.amazonaws.com (3.129.57.169)' can't be established.
     ECDSA key fingerprint is XXX.
     Are you sure you want to continue connecting (yes/no/[fingerprint])? **yes**

     Type "yes" and press enter.

 * If everything works ok, you should see something like this: